Way of the Doctor

 “Way of the Doctor is a fantastic journey through some of life’s most important questions.
 Fans of Doctor Who won’t be too surprised to learn that some of the most profound questions about human flourishing have been taught to us by a Gallifreyan with a sonic screwdriver.
 Fans… past, present and future, will not want to miss this excellent little book.
 Don’t let its length fool you, it’s bigger on the inside!” — Kevin McCain, Assistant Professor of Philosophy at the University of Alabama at Birmingham, co-or Red Rising and Philosophy, and Author of Evidentialism and Epistemic Justificatedition and The Nature of Scientific Knowledge.

-“Way of The Doctor is a must read for Doctor Who fans with an interest in philosophy.
-Professor Lewis uses his intimate knowledge of Doctor Who to address the thorniest of philosophical questions: how should we live?…Way of The Doctor is an entertaining examination of the human condition and the light that can be thrown on it by the adventures of everyone’s favorite Time Lord.” — Gregory Littmann, Associate Professor of Philosophy at Southern Illinois University, Edwardsville.
+“Way of the Doctor is a must read for Doctor Who fans with an interest in philosophy.
+Professor Lewis uses his intimate knowledge of Doctor Who to address the thorniest of philosophical questions: how should we live?…Way of the Doctor is an entertaining examination of the human condition and the light that can be thrown on it by the adventures of everyone’s favourite Time Lord.” — Gregory Littmann, Associate Professor of Philosophy at Southern Illinois University, Edwardsville.
 Contributed to several examinations of popular culture, including Doctor Who, Neil Gaiman, Roald Dahl, and The Walking Dead.

 COURTLAND LEWIS is Program Coordinator and Assistant Professor of Philosophy and Religious Studies at Owensboro Community and Technical College.
-He is the Series Editor of Vernon Press’s series on the Philosophy of Forgiveness, co-editor of Doctor Who and Philosophy, and editor of Futurama and Philosophy and Divergent and Philosophy.
+He is the Series Editor of Vernon Press’s series on the Philosophy of Forgiveness, co-or of Doctor Who and Philosophy, and or of Futurama and Philosophy and Divergent and Philosophy.